Francis Goya: March 2001: first concerts in Estonia

 In 2007, the group Safri Duo (Falling Hight) used a sample from Tonight’s the Night piece, which was written by Francis Goya in 1976.

 In January 2008, Francis Goya and his family decided to move to Marrakesh (Morocco).
 Francis Goya continued giving gala concerts in Canada, South Africa, Russia, and Estonia.

-In 2010, Francis Goya opened his first musical school Ateliers Art et Musique (Art and Music Studio) in Marrakesh.
+In 2010, Francis Goya opened his first musical school, Ateliers Art et Musique (Art and Music Studio) in Marrakesh.

-In 2011, he established the Francis Goya Foundation for cultural development of Moroccan children and teenagers from “problem” regions Site officiel de la Fondation Francis Goya with the assistance of the Belgian Ambassador to Morocco, Consul of Belgium in Morocco, and high officials of the State of Morocco.
+In 2011, he established the Francis Goya Foundation for the cultural development of Moroccan children and teenagers from “problem” regions Site officiel de la Fondation Francis Goya with the assistance of the Belgian Ambassador to Morocco, Consul of Belgium in Morocco, and high officials of the State of Morocco.

 2012: A grand tour over the major cities of the Baltic countries and Russia is planned.

 Atelier Art et Musique (Art and Music Studio) in Marrakesh (Morocco)

-The school is dedicated to love of arts and music. l'Atelier Art & Musique Francis Goya.

 On the initiative of Francis Goya and his daughter Valérie, who also works for the Foundation, l'Atelier Art & Musique Francis Goya was established on 8 March 2010.
 Moral support of the Consulate of Belgium and Prefecture of Marrakesh and partnership with Yamaha, allowed commencing studies in instrumental and vocal disciplines.

-Francis Goya provides classes for everyone, from beginners to mature musicians, and in everything, from musical development to solfeggio, including multivarious classes in playing the guitar, the piano, and the violin, and classes of magic, dancing, and singing.
-And indeed, over a hundred students of various levels enrolled for various courses, thus displaying a vivid interest towards their school.
+Francis Goya provides classes for everyone, from beginners to mature musicians, and in everything, from musical development to solfeggio, including multiple classes in playing the guitar, the piano, and the violin, and classes of dancing and singing.
+Over a hundred students of various levels enrolled for various courses.